What we do

-News-Decoder is part of the French non-profit Nouvelles-Découvertes.
+News Decoder is the educational services unit of the French non-profit Nouvelles-Découvertes.
 Its mission is to inform young people about international relations “with tolerance, objectivity and broad vision.”

-Our management team is comprised of the individuals profiled below.
-We are also enriched by our large network of correspondents, who have decades of experience reporting for the world’s leading media organizations, as well as by our trustees and advisors, who have deep experience in journalism and education.
+Our management team is composed of the individuals profiled below.
+We are also enriched by our large network of correspondents, who have decades of experience reporting for the world’s leading media organizations, and our trustees and advisors, who have deep experience in journalism, education and business administration.

-Nelson Graves is the founder of News-Decoder.
-He is an experienced educator and administrator.
-Nelson was a correspondent, bureau chief and regional managing editor at Reuters for 24 years, holding posts in Washington, Paris, New Delhi, Kuala Lumpur, Milan and Tokyo.
-He later served as admissions director at Johns Hopkins University’s graduate program in international relations.
+Nelson Graves is the Founder and President of News Decoder and an experienced educator and administrator.
+Graves was a correspondent, bureau chief and regional managing editor at Reuters for 24 years, holding posts in Washington, Paris, New Delhi, Kuala Lumpur, Milan and Tokyo.
+He later served as admissions director at Johns Hopkins University’s graduate program in international relations in Italy.